A Decision Procedure for a Theory of Finite Sets with Finite Integer Intervals: Introduction

 In the context of formal verification and analysis, it is necessary to discharge a number of verification conditions or proof obligations.
 Tools capable of automating such proofs are essential to render the development process cost-effective.
 At the base of proof automation is the concept of decision procedure.
 Methods and tools based on set theory, such as B \cite{Abrial00}, ProB \cite{Leuschel00} and Atelier-B \cite{atelierb}, provide a proven vehicle for formal modeling, specification, analysis and verification of software systems.
 These methods would benefit from new decision procedures for fragments of set theory.

-On the basis of this observation, in this paper we provide a decision procedure for the Boolean algebra of finite sets extended with cardinality constraints and finite integer intervals or ranges\footnote{From now on, we will say integer intervals or just intervals meaning finite integer intervals.}.
+Departing from this observation, in this paper we provide a decision procedure for the Boolean algebra of finite sets extended with cardinality constraints and finite integer intervals or ranges\footnote{From now on, we will say integer intervals or just intervals meaning finite integer intervals.}.
 To the best of our knowledge this is the first time this fragment of set theory is proven to be decidable.
-The Boolean algebra of finite sets extended with cardinality constraints, denoted $\LCARD$ (read `l-card'), is known to be decidable since quite some time and solvers supporting it already exists \cite{DBLP:conf/frocos/Zarba02,Kuncak2006,Bansal2018,DBLP:journals/corr/abs-2102-05422}.
+The Boolean algebra of finite sets extended with cardinality constraints, denoted $\LCARD$ (read `l-card'), is known to be decidable since quite some time and solvers supporting it already exist \cite{DBLP:conf/frocos/Zarba02,Kuncak2006,Bansal2018,DBLP:journals/tplp/CristiaR23}.
 The addition of integer intervals (i.e., $[k,m] = \{p \in \num | k \leq p \leq m\}$) allows to reason about operations such as the minimum of a set, the $i$-th smallest element of a set, partitioning of a set in the elements below and above a given number, etc. Besides, integer intervals are important in the verification of programs with arrays \cite{DBLP:conf/vmcai/BradleyMS06} and static analysis \cite{DBLP:journals/tcs/SuW05}.
-Although other logics could potentially reason about the set operations just mentioned and solve problems in these fields, this would be the first time this is done by successive extensions of a base theory of sets.
+Although the other approaches just mentioned above could potentially reason about these set operations and solve problems in this field, the most challenging and original aspect of our approach is to obtain these results by successive extensions of a base theory of sets.

-Indeed, the base theory of sets is the one supported by a Constraint Logic Programming (CLP) language known as \CLPSET \cite{Dovier00} providing a decision procedure for the Boolean algebra of \emph{hereditarily finite sets}, i.e., finitely nested sets that are finite at each level of nesting. \CLPSET has been extended in several ways \cite{DBLP:journals/jar/CristiaR20,DBLP:conf/cade/CristiaR17,Cristia2021}.
-In particular, $\LCARD$ extends \CLPSET with cardinality and linear integer constraints \cite{DBLP:journals/corr/abs-2102-05422}.
-In this paper we show how a further extension, called $\LINT$ (read `l-int'), can deal with integer intervals as to provide a decision procedure.
+Indeed, the base theory of sets is the one supported by a Constraint Logic Programming (CLP) language known as \CLPSET \cite{Dovier00} providing a decision procedure for the Boolean algebra of \emph{hereditarily finite sets}, i.e., finitely nested sets that are finite at each level of nesting. \CLPSET has been extended in several ways \cite{DBLP:journals/jar/CristiaR20,DBLP:journals/jar/CristiaR21a}.
+In particular, $\LCARD$ extends \CLPSET with cardinality and linear integer constraints \cite{DBLP:journals/tplp/CristiaR23}.
+In this paper we show how a further extension, called $\LINT$ (read `l-int'), can deal with integer intervals to provide a decision procedure.